mrparker909/extractPGRS/README.md

    First choose a trait to calculate a risk score for, this can be done here: http://geneatlas.roslin.ed.ac.uk/trait/

-   Once you have chosen a trait, the trait number is shown in the URL (eg: trait number is 6 for "psychological/psychiatric problem"): http://geneatlas.roslin.ed.ac.uk/trait/?traits=6
+   Once you have chosen a trait, the trait number is shown in the URL (eg: trait number is 76 for "depression"): http://geneatlas.roslin.ed.ac.uk/trait/?traits=76

    The files needed are the imputed genotype files and the imputed genotype snp files for each chromosome included in the study (see the image below).

    ![geneAtlasImage](https://github.com/mrparker909/extractPGRS/blob/master/geneAtlasDownload_markedup.png)

-   These can be downloaded manually, or using the script "./Rscripts/scrapeWebLinks.R", inputing the trait number for the desired trait like so (in this example trait number=6):
+   These can be downloaded manually, or using the script "./Rscripts/scrapeWebLinks.R", inputing the trait number for the desired trait like so (in this example trait number=76):
 ```
-Rscript ./Rscripts/scrapeWebLinks.R 6
+Rscript ./Rscripts/scrapeWebLinks.R 76
 ```

 The files for chromosomes 1-22 will be automatically downloaded into the "./atlasFiles/" folder.